-The laboratory is located on the Beaulieu campus site of the University of Rennes 1, France.
-It has been existing since 2001 and is now composed of two permanent CNRS researchers.
-Our research activity is focused on the development of multifunctional chelates, mostly based on a porphyrin skeleton, for either fundamental understanding of biological processes in line with oxygen activation, but also for applications in cancer therapy and catalysis.
-Our interests thus encompass the fields of organic synthesis, coordination chemistry and life science.
+Our research activity is focused on the development of multifunctional chelates, mostly based on porphyrin and hexaphyrin skeletons and keeping in mind a biomimetic approach, for either fundamental understanding of biological processes in line with oxygen activation, or to develop complex behaviors in molecular recognition processes.
+Our interests encompass the fields of organic synthesis, coordination chemistry and supramolecular chemistry.